 From December to July, vast herds of wildebeest and zebra gather in columns up to 40km long for the triangular trek from Tanzania to Kenya in search of fresh grazing pastures

 December – March

 The wildebeest give birth on the lush plains of southern Serengeti.
-Ndutu Lodge, Serengeti Serena, Mbuzi Mawe and the Ngorongoro Crater lodges are well located.
+Ndutu Lodge, Serengeti Serena, Mbuzi Mawe and the lodges at Ngorongoro Crater - &Beyond Ngorongoro Crater Lodge, Ngorongoro Serena Lodge and Ngorongoro Sopa Lodge - are well located.
 Seasonal mobile camps are set up in the Ndutu and Moru Kopies area.

 April – June

 As the grazing thins, the animals migrate west through the central Serengeti, towards the Grumeti River.
-Kirawira, Mbalageti, Grumeti River Camp and the seasonal mobile camps are perfectly positioned.
+Kirawira, Mbalageti Serengeti, &Beyond Grumeti Serengeti Tented Camp and the seasonal mobile camps are all perfectly positioned.

 July – August

 The migration heads north towards Kenya.
-Klein’s Migration Camp, Sayari and the seasonal camps in Loliondo are best at this time.
+Klein’s Migration Camp, Sayari and the seasonal camps in Loliondo such as Nduara Loliondo are best at this time.

 September – November

 The herds are in Kenya’s Masai Mara, where they remain until the end of October.
-It is the dry season, when game viewing in Tarangire is at its best.
+It is the dry season, when game viewing in Tanzania's Tarangire National Park is at its best.